IBM/knative101/workshop/exercise-4/README.md

     apiVersion: serving.knative.dev/v1alpha1
     kind: Service
     metadata:
         name: fib-knative
         namespace: default
     spec:
-      runLatest:
+        release:
+            revisions: ["@latest"]
             configuration:
             revisionTemplate:
                 spec:
                     container:
                         image: docker.io/ibmcom/fib-knative
     ```

     The `fib-service.yaml` file describes a Service.
 Notice that it includes the name (fib-knative), the namespace (default), and a reference to the container image on dockerhub (docker.io/ibmcom/fib-knative).

 2. Let's deploy this app into our cluster.
 Apply the `fib-service.yaml` file.

     ```